We could visit the DMZ but not take photos?

-On our arrival in Seoul two weeks ago I had read about Korea’s famous Demilitarized Zone (DMZ), the some 4-kilometer wide territory on both sides of the ceasefire line that divides North Korea from South Korea (the shortest distance between two opposite guard posts, however, is a mere 750 meters).
+On our arrival in Seoul two weeks earlier, I had read about Korea’s famous Demilitarized Zone (DMZ), some 4-kilometer-wide territory on both sides of the ceasefire line that divides North Korea from South Korea (the shortest distance between two opposite guard posts, however, is a mere 750 meters).
 A zone that, as the name suggests, should be without military presence but which in reality is one of the – if not the – most militarized area in the world.

 After World War II, Korea got caught in the web of the Cold War, resulting in the Korean War (1950-1953).
 The war never ended with an official peace treaty but came to a standstill after both sides signed an armistice.
 And then, amidst the mind-blowingly beautiful forested mountains, the Demilitarized Zone was constructed.

 On both sides of the antagonistic countries run 250 kilometers of fences topped with barbed and razored wire, right across the peninsula from the Yellow Sea in the west to the Sea of Japan in the east.
 North Korea initially had electric fences, a soldier explained to us, but they no longer have enough electricity in the country to keep this up.
 In the South, he said, all the fences have sensors with CCTV.

 How to Visit the DMZ in South Korea